department-of-veterans-affairs/VA-Micropurchase-Repo/2018-06-06_Governance_ Models_in_Public_and_Private_Sector/Deliverables/skylight_api_governance_research_report.md

 ## 1. What role do you play within the organization?

 Head of API Design and Delivery, focused on enabling the rest of the organization to delivery APIs.
 Run the API platform, including catalog of API services and API standards.
-Have six delivery centers, with various teams deliverying APIs.
+Have six delivery centers, with various teams delivering APIs.

 In functioning as a Center for Enablement, things have been going well.
 There have been challenges with ensuring quality given some constraints such as timeline.